arsalmaner/RGB_LED-Arduino-Library/readme.txt

-This is an example C++ library for Arduino , based on one created by Ekrem Karacan & H.Oguzhan Demir & A.Reha Salmaner & Abdulkadir Karakoç for RGB LED with 4 legs
+This is an example C++ library for Arduino , based on one created by A.Reha Salmaner for RGB LED with 4 legs

-AYTEG Ltd.Sti.
 DNA Tech. & Cons.
 Ltd.Sti.
 Ankara/Turkey